logzio/logz-docs/_source/logzio_collections/_security-sources/stormshield.md

 {% include log-shipping/filebeat-input-extension.md %}

-Copy and paste the code block below, overwriting the previous contents, to replace the general configuration with the following settings:
+Copy and paste the code block below, overwriting the previous content, to replace the general configuration with the following settings:

 ```yaml
 # ...